giveri/gemini-cli/docs/troubleshooting.md

 - **Error: `Failed to login.
 Message: Request contains an invalid argument`**

-  - Users with Google Workspace accounts, or users with Google Cloud accounts associated with their Gmail accounts may not be able to activate the free tier of the Google Code Assist plan.
-  - For Google Cloud accounts, you can work around this by setting `GOOGLE_CLOUD_PROJECT` to your project ID.
-  - You can also grab an API key from [AI Studio](http://aistudio.google.com/app/apikey), which also includes a separate free tier.
+  - Some authentication providers may restrict free tier access.
+  - If you encounter this issue, consider using a different auth method or obtain an API key from your local model provider.

 ## Frequently asked questions (FAQs)

 - **Q: How do I update Gemini CLI to the latest version?**

-  - A: If installed globally via npm, update Gemini CLI using the command `npm install -g @google/gemini-cli@latest`.
+  - A: If installed globally via npm, update Gemini CLI using the command `npm install -g gemini-cli@latest`.
 If run from source, pull the latest changes from the repository and rebuild using `npm run build`.

 - **Q: Where are Gemini CLI configuration files stored?**